Previous versions of this publication are available on the National Records of Scotland archive.

 Centres of expertise

-£6 million in four current Centres of Expertise, forming an important policy-research interface on the issues of water resources, animal disease outbreaks, climate change and plant health.
+£7 million in five current Centres of Expertise, forming an important policy-research interface on the issues of water resources, animal disease outbreaks, climate change, plant health and knowledge exchange.
 These draw not only on the knowledge and skills of researchers within the Main Research Providers, but also those of researchers from other institutions and universities from across Scotland.

 Further information on the Centres of Expertise.

 £8 million in underpinning national capacity at the main research providers, ensuring key assets which support our research are maintained and their long term sustainability secured.